jules2689/trudeau/trudeau/2020-04-19/q_a.md

 Follow-up?yes.
 So you're saying that it's the conservatives.
-Now you were talking to children earlier because it's sunday.
-So, what  of image does this present if everyone is making sacrifices and does it really show that politicians are not able to agree at such a difficult time?well, that's a very good question, lena. and for me  is very frustrating.
+Now you were talking to children earlier because it's sunday. what kind of image does this present if everyone is making sacrifices and does it really show that politicians are not able to agree at such a difficult time?well, that's a very good question, lena. and  me it is very frustrating.
 Because we're clearly hearing from our experts and public health authorities that we must continue to make the responsible choices and limit our movements and seems to me that it's fairly clear that parliament should not return in the same manner as before, starting tomorrow.
 I very much believe that I's extremely important to continue to support our democracy and keep our *ins using -- institutions working and I'm willing to answer questions.
-I take questions from the media every day and I think opposition MPs should have the  to also ask questions as well and that is why we made a proposal that seems very reasonable to all the other parties but the conservatives.
+I take questions from the media every day and I think opposition M.P.s should have the chance to also ask questions as well and that is why we made a proposal that seems very reasonable to all the other parties but the conservatives.
 I don't know.
 I think you'll have to ask him, ask them what their approach is. and why they're unreasonable in this situation.